stipptracie/BTC_Price_Predictor/README.md

 ---
 ## Conclusion
-Here is the describe data from our different models.
-Our two inital models can be found under Pycaret_inital.
+Below is the summary data from our different models.
+Our two initial models can be found under 'Pycaret_initial.ipynb' in our files.
 We tested with all of our features and then just using one feature.

-From there we tested different models and attempted to optimize our features using the graphs found in Pycaret.
-Those models can be found under Pycaret_test.

-Our final model can be found under Pycaret_final.
+From there, we tested different models and attempted to optimize our features using the graphs found in Pycaret.
+Those models can be found under 'Pycaret_test.ipynb'.
+Our final model can be found under 'Pycaret_final.ipynb'.
 We also tested our predictor by moving the prediction date from next day to 7 and 14 days.

 ![stats](Images/Describe_data/describe_data.PNG)
 ---